Solutions for Wi-Fi Connection Problems on Fluss+: Disconnection Fixes

 On TP-Link routers:

-1. Log into your router's admin panel (typically at 192.168.0.1 or 192.168.1.1).
+1. Log in to your router's admin panel (typically at 192.168.0.1 or 192.168.1.1).

 2. Navigate to Advanced → Security → Access Control.